metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_static_secret_v1beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations to apply to the Secret.
 Requires Create to be set to true.
-- `create` (Boolean) Create the destination Secret.
-If the Secret already exists this should be set to false.
+- `create` (Boolean) Create the destination Secret.If the Secret already exists this should be set to false.
 - `labels` (Map of String) Labels to apply to the Secret.
 Requires Create to be set to true.
 - `overwrite` (Boolean) Overwrite the destination Secret if it exists and Create is true.
-This is useful when migrating to VSO from a previous secret deployment strategy.
+This isuseful when migrating to VSO from a previous secret deployment strategy.
-- `transformation` (Attributes) Transformation provides configuration for transforming the secret data before it is stored in the Destination. (see [below for nested schema](#nestedatt--spec--destination--transformation))
+- `transformation` (Attributes) Transformation provides configuration for transforming the secret data beforeit is stored in the Destination. (see [below for nested schema](#nestedatt--spec--destination--transformation))
 - `type` (String) Type of Kubernetes Secret.
-Requires Create to be set to true.
-Defaults to Opaque.
+Requires Create to be set to true.Defaults to Opaque.

 <a id="nestedatt--spec--destination--transformation"></a>
 ### Nested Schema for `spec.destination.transformation`

 Optional:

 - `exclude_raw` (Boolean) ExcludeRaw data from the destination Secret.
-Exclusion policy can be set globally by including 'exclude-raw' in the '--global-transformation-options' command line flag.
-If set, the command line flag always takes precedence over this configuration.
+Exclusion policy can be setglobally by including 'exclude-raw' in the '--global-transformation-options'command line flag.
+If set, the command line flag always takes precedence overthis configuration.
-- `excludes` (List of String) Excludes contains regex patterns used to filter top-level source secret data fields for exclusion from the final K8s Secret data.
-These pattern filters are never applied to templated fields as defined in Templates.
-They are always applied before any inclusion patterns.
-To exclude all source secret data fields, you can configure the single pattern '.*'.
+- `excludes` (List of String) Excludes contains regex patterns used to filter top-level source secret datafields for exclusion from the final K8s Secret data.
+These pattern filters arenever applied to templated fields as defined in Templates.
+They are alwaysapplied before any inclusion patterns.
+To exclude all source secret datafields, you can configure the single pattern '.*'.
-- `includes` (List of String) Includes contains regex patterns used to filter top-level source secret data fields for inclusion in the final K8s Secret data.
-These pattern filters are never applied to templated fields as defined in Templates.
-They are always applied last.
+- `includes` (List of String) Includes contains regex patterns used to filter top-level source secret datafields for inclusion in the final K8s Secret data.
+These pattern filters arenever applied to templated fields as defined in Templates.
+They are alwaysapplied last.
 - `templates` (Attributes) Templates maps a template name to its Template.
-Templates are always included in the rendered K8s Secret, and take precedence over templates defined in a SecretTransformation. (see [below for nested schema](#nestedatt--spec--destination--transformation--templates))
+Templates are always includedin the rendered K8s Secret, and take precedence over templates defined in aSecretTransformation. (see [below for nested schema](#nestedatt--spec--destination--transformation--templates))
-- `transformation_refs` (Attributes List) TransformationRefs contain references to template configuration from SecretTransformation. (see [below for nested schema](#nestedatt--spec--destination--transformation--transformation_refs))
+- `transformation_refs` (Attributes List) TransformationRefs contain references to template configuration fromSecretTransformation. (see [below for nested schema](#nestedatt--spec--destination--transformation--transformation_refs))

 <a id="nestedatt--spec--destination--transformation--templates"></a>
 ### Nested Schema for `spec.destination.transformation.templates`

 Required:

 - `text` (String) Text contains the Go text template format.
-The template references attributes from the data structure of the source secret.
-Refer to https://pkg.go.dev/text/template for more information.
+The templatereferences attributes from the data structure of the source secret.Refer to https://pkg.go.dev/text/template for more information.

 Optional: